weien02/ip/docs/README.md

 You can grab Qwerty from the GitHub releases page:

 ### Download the JAR file: [Qwerty.jar](https://github.com/weien02/ip/releases)
   - **Copy the Qwerty.jar file** to an empty folder on your computer.
-This will be Qwerty’s new home!

 Then, follow these steps: